PhilippMundhenk/philippmundhenk.github.io/_posts/2020-11-17-home-assistant-doorbell.md

       entity_id: input_boolean.doorbell_raw
 ```

 There is one little trick in here: The turning off of the sensor is ignored and the input_boolean is turned off only after a delay, in this case 2 seconds.
-Thus, if within two seconds, the on/off cycle is detected multiple times, this has no effect, as the input_boolean.doorbell_raw will remain on.
+Thus, if within two seconds, the on/off cycle is detected multiple times, this has no effect, as an additional trigger on a running automation is by default ignored.
+The input_boolean.doorbell_raw will remain on.
 This debounces the clapper moving, and also rapid doorbell pressing.

 ## Usages